 - Serum Tumor Marker Test - A procedure in which a sample of blood is tested to measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells.
 Substances linked to germ cell tumors include:

 - Lactate dehydrogenase (LDH)

 - CT Scan (CAT scan) - A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
-A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
+A dye may be given in a vein or orally to help the organs or tissues show up more clearly.

-- Ultrasound Exam - A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs to form a picture of body tissues called a sonogram.
+- Ultrasound Exam - A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs.
+This forms a picture of body tissues called a sonogram.

-- Biopsy - The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-The type of biopsy used depends on where the germ cell tumor is found.
+- Biopsy - The removal of cells or tissues to look for signs of cancer.
+This is done in a lab.
+The type used depends on where the germ cell tumor is found.

 - Excisional Biopsy: The removal of an entire lump of tissue.